RedCrewOS/open-qr-standard/profiles/core-profile.md

 A profile of the [Open QR Standard](../open-qr-standard.md) that defines the base end points and discovery fields that allow for Code Providers and Code Consumers to communicate and discover the capabilities and characteristics supported by both parties.

+Note that this profile should read as an addendum to the [Open QR Standard](../open-qr-standard.md) and inherits it's references and definitions.

 This profile MUST be supported by both Code Providers and Code Consumers.

 **DRAFT**: v1.0.0